josdejong/mathjs/docs/expressions/syntax.md

 There is a context variable `end` available as well to denote the end of the matrix.
 This variable cannot be used in multiple nested indices.
 In that case, `end` will be resolved as the end of the innermost matrix.
 To solve this, resolving of the nested index needs to be split in two separate operations.

 *IMPORTANT: matrix indexes and ranges work differently from the math.js indexes in JavaScript: They are one-based with an included upper-bound, similar to most math applications.*

+*IMPORTANT: The matrix indexing behavior has been changed in mathjs `v15`, see section [Migrate matrix indexing to mathjs v15](#migrate-matrix-indexing-to-mathjs-v15).*

 ```js
 parser = math.parser()